junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 They are definitely *not empty* anymore.

-They become the opposite of empty, they are full, they are complete.
+They become the opposite of empty, they are full, they are complete, they are whole.
 The feelings and emotions overflow from them, leaking into their surrounding, shining the space like rising Sun on the sky.
 Bright and brilliant, blinding and dazzling.

 The Shadow materializes itself behind them, covering its eyes, pained by the rainbow and sunshine, deafened by the exploding sound of tears dropping and hearts beating.
 It grimaces and twitches, dying, in their presence.
 "What have you done!" it growls and struggles.